America’s 250th · July 4, 2026

 Liberty's Principles Pals

-Interactive civic education app with gamified learning, a Pocket Constitution, and live bill tracking.
+Civic education app with a Pocket Constitution and live bills.

-AI-powered legal bill review — upload your bill and get an analysis of overcharges and billing violations.
+AI-powered legal bill review for overcharges and violations.